-The external review is prepared by a subject matter expert outside the university organization or university affiliates.
-The dean selects the external reviewer from at least three nominations submitted by the program members.
+The external review is prepared by a subject matter expert outside the University organization or University affiliates.
+The dean selects the external reviewer from at least three nominations submitted by the program members, and ideally the individuals should represent those units profiled in section 4d of the self-study.